 Yellow Jacket Wasp Nest

-Another member of the wasp family that is commonly called a bee is the Yellow Jacket Wasp.
+Another member of the wasp family that is common – is the Yellow Jacket Wasp.
 This insect is commonly misidentified as a honey bee.
 But, honey bees and yellow jackets are very different.

-Yellow Jackets routinely live in the ground.
-The colony can grow quite large and is often unnoticed until mid-Summer when colony population is at its peak.
+Yellow Jackets routinely live in the ground (in general, honey bees are not ground dwellers).
+Yellow jacket nests can grow very large and are often unnoticed until mid to late Summer-when population is at its peak.

 Though they serve a useful purpose in pest control, they are not one of the most loved insects.
 Their aggressive nature makes them a serious stinging hazard.

 Using yellow jacket traps early in the season may reduce the number of colonies later on – you can even make your own yellow jacket trap.